Library

 Library Locations and Policies

-Our church library has three locations.
-Children’s library materials are currently in Fenn House chapel.
-Our adult library collection is in the sanctuary meeting room, continued in the blue room on the ground floor.
+CVUUS library currently has two primary locations.
+The blue room, adjacent to Ann Ross Fellowship Hall downstairs, houses most of our adult collection, some children’s books, and young adult titles.
+Most or our children’s books are in Fenn House chapel.
 All collections feature materials on a wide range of UU-relevant topics, including books published by the UUA’s own Skinner House and Beacon Press, and books by UU authors.

-Our library materials selection policy is here.
-Library resources are available for all CVUUS members, friends, and staff to use.
+Library resources are available for all CVUUS members, friends, and staff to borrow.
 Books may be checked out for three weeks and may be renewed if not on hold for another person.
 Although there are no overdue fines, lost or severely damaged materials must be paid for at replacement cost.

 Reading Lists